anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 ## We would love your feedback

-We would love to hear about your experiences with attempting to implement this guide and discuss what worked or any omissions or points that need further clarification.
+We would love to hear about your experiences attempting to implement this guide and discuss what worked or any omissions or points that need further clarification.

-<hero>For questions, comments, pain points, successes in following this guide please reach out to the AnVIL support from the AnVIL [Help](/help) page.</hero>
+<hero>For questions, comments, pain points, successes in following this guide, reach out to the AnVIL support from the AnVIL [Help](/help) page.</hero>